zachleat/iliveinomaha-banner/README.md

 ## Features

 * Starts in markup with a normal text link.
-* On larger screens (and when CSS transforms are supported), positions as a banner in the top left or right corner.
+* When CSS transforms are supported, positions as a banner in the top left or right corner.
 * Does not require JavaScript.

 ## Markup